golovko1985/web/site/readme.txt

+Prepare sublime
+Q: What Sublime Text packages or extensions or plugins does Yaakov use in the Lecture videos?
+A: Here is the list of Sublime packages that I was using when recording the lectures:

+    Install this FIRST: Package Control, then install everything else using Package Control AngularJS
+    CSS Extended Completions
+    Emmet
+    Git
+    GitGutter
+    Gutter Color
+    Highlight
+    HTML-CSS-JS Prettify
+    SideBarEnhancements
++ for Gutter Color - ImageMagick-6.9 is needed, and in C:\Users\Andrey\AppData\Roaming\Sublime Text 3\Packages\User
+add options like: 	{"convert_path" : "C:/Program Files/ImageMagick-6.9.11-Q16/"}

 browser-sync start --server --directory --files "*" browser-sync start --server --directory --files "**/*"
 - see week 1 dev env setup part 3